 - Fill in the (Secure) Web Proxy Server IP address and port.
 Also, if the proxy server requires authentication, enter the Username and Password.

-- Click Ok, and you have complete the setup of the HTTP proxy.
+- Click Ok, and you have completed the setup of the HTTP proxy server.

 Important!
-As the settings are performed to the level of operating system (MacOS in this case), all applications that operate with the HTTP protocol will use the proxy.
+As the settings are performed to the level of the operating system (macOS in this case), all applications that operate with the HTTP protocol will use the proxy server.back to menu ↑

 HTTP proxy security